Culture

 https://ncase.me/

-Nicky Case hosts a wide range of deep, thoughtful interactive experiences and
+Nicky Case hosts a wide range of deep, thoughtful interactive experiences and posts.
+Content largely surrounds the idea of how people function and interact.

 A tool for 3D drawing and animation.